elecdeer/stylelint-rscss/README.md

 > Validate CSS (and SCSS, Less, SugarSS) to RSCSS conventions

+This repository is a maintenance fork of [rstacruz/stylelint-rscss](https://github.com/rstacruz/stylelint-rscss).
+It has been rewritten in TypeScript and is compatible with stylelint v16.

 stylelint-rscss is a plugin for [stylelint] to validate your code against [RSCSS] conventions.
 It supports SCSS (Sass), SugarSS and Less, as supported by stylelint.

 As a stylelint plugin, it can be used with stylelint's [hundreds of rules](http://stylelint.io/user-guide/rules/) or other [stylelint configs](https://github.com/stylelint/stylelint-config-standard) to validate other good CSS practices as well.